JoseBlanca/seq_crumbs/README.rst

 calculate_stats
     It generates basic statistics for the given sequence files

+count_seqs
+	It counts the number of sequences and the total length for the given files

 orientate_transcripts
     It reverse complements transcripts according to polyA, ORF or blast hits